Facely1er/cybercorrect-complete-privacy/README.md

 ## 🔐 Security & Privacy

-PrivacyCorrect is built with privacy by design principles:
+CyberCorrect Privacy Platform is built with privacy by design principles:

 - **Client-side encryption** for sensitive data using secure storage utilities
 - **Secure authentication** via Supabase with row-level security